ideum/Touchless.Design-Ultraleap-Beyond-Touch/docs/Intro.md

 ### Service

 This is the core of the Integrated Touchless System.
 It operates as a Windows service and is responsible for integrating the Leap Motion SDK, controlling the mouse, setting the color of the attached LEDs, managing the Overlay and Addon applications, and communicating with any client applications.
 Certain settings such as gesture toggles can be configured via a system tray icon as shown below.
 Other options can be configured by editing the configuration json files in the Integrated Touchless System's root directory.
-This is explained in greater depth HERE.
+This is explained in greater depth [here](#Settings).

 !["System Tray Icon"](./images/system_tray.png)